API Discovery

 API naming exclusions

-If you have numerous APIs in your API infrastructure and want to monitor only a specific number of APIs, you can create an exclusion rule to exclude an API or a set of APIs.
+If you have numerous APIs in your API infrastructure and want to monitor only a specific subset of APIs, you can create an exclusion rule to exclude one or more APIs.
 If you have more than one rule, they are applied in the order they are listed.

-To create an exclusion rule, navigate to Settings (image-1638268402925) API Catalog API Discovery API Naming Exclusions tab and click + Create Exclude Rule.
+To create an exclusion rule, navigate to Settings (image-1638268402925) → API Discovery → API Naming Exclusions tab and click + Create Exclude Rule.
 Creating an exclusion rule in Traceable consists of two steps:

 1. Rule Creation